Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Convergence of distance functions with fixed conformal class

 \subsection{Triviality of bubbles at a point where curvature $<2\pi$}

-We show that only ghost bubbles can develop in sense of the conclusion of the proposition below.
+We show that only ghost bubbles can develop in the sense of \eqref{diam0} below.
 We now describe how this will be used.
-Given a sequence of (singular) metrics of bounded integral curvature, their Gauss curvature measures may concentrate around a discrete set of points, namely, no matter how small the radius is $\K_{g_k}$ evaluated on the disk centered near these points is not tending to 0 as $k\to+\infty$.
-Rescaling of these disks develop the so-called bubbles in a limiting procedure while one may need to do this more than once (scale some part of the already scaled regions further) resulting in a bubble tree (cf. \cite{CL1}, \cite{CL2}).
+Given a sequence of (singular) metrics of bounded integral curvature, their curvature measures may concentrate at a discrete set of points, namely, no matter how small the radius is $\K_{g_k}$ evaluated on the disk centered near these points is not tending to 0 as $k\to+\infty$.
+Rescaling these disks develops the so-called bubbles in a limiting procedure while one may need to do this more than once (scale some part of the already scaled regions further) resulting in a bubble tree (cf. \cite{CL1}, \cite{CL2}).